aarongustafson/aaron-gustafson.com/source/_posts/2016-12-02-insert-clickbait-headline-about-progressive-enhancement-here.markdown

 ---
 layout: post
-title: "Insert Clickbait Headline About Progressive Enhancement Here"
+title: "[Insert Clickbait Headline About Progressive Enhancement Here]"
 date: 2016-12-02 14:45:25 -0500
 comments: true
 categories: ["progressive enhancement","web design"]
-description: ""
+description: "Late last week, Josh Korr, a project manager at Viget, posted at length about what he sees as a fundamental flaw with the argument for progressive enhancement.
+In reading the post, it became clear to me that Josh really doesn’t have a good grasp on progressive enhancement or the reasons its proponents think it’s a good philosophy to follow."
 ---

 Late last week, Josh Korr, a project manager at Viget, posted at length about [what he sees as a fundamental flaw with the argument for progressive enhancement](https://www.viget.com/articles/the-case-against-progressive-enhancements-flimsy-moral-foundation).
 In reading the post, it became clear to me that Josh really doesn’t have a good grasp on progressive enhancement or the reasons its proponents think it’s a good philosophy to follow.
 Despite claiming to be “an expert at spotting fuzzy rhetoric and teasing out what’s really being said”, Josh makes a lot of false assumptions and inferences.
 My response would not have fit in a comment, so here it is…